 This week marks the end of principal photography at the school, which means that after months and months of on-location filming, this massive documentary project is finally going to start being assembled.
 In this post I'll do my best to explain some of what this project is, what we've accomplished so far, and where we hope to go from here.

 On the surface it's a documentary about a modern school, their culture, and their approach to project based learning.
 More specifically, it's about students.
 It's about their work, how they collaborate, what they like and dislike, and how they value their education - much of it expressed through their own words.
 From a purely observational standpoint, it's an exploration of what learning looks like.

 Why was it filmed for over a year?

 What makes this project so exciting is the scope under which it was shot.
 To document project based learning over an entire year allowed details to be revealed that otherwise would've been missed.
 It gave me the chance to see numerous projects, classrooms, students, etc. that are going to give this project a depth that would not have been possible otherwise.

 From an archival perspective this is also a pretty unique project in that it's a detailed record of a modern Canadian school in 2016.
 That should make this even more interesting as it ages.

 What is this going to look like?

-The goal is to create 3 documentary episodes (a series in 3 parts) from all of the footage that I've shot.
-The outlines are still very rough at this point, but I think the episodes will allow me to utilize more of the material.
+Either a series of short episodes or a longer documentary are all on the tablea the moment.
+The outlines are still very rough at this point, but I think episodes will allow me to utilize more of the material.

 You can expect to see students working on a variety of projects, candid moments around the school, interviews with students and teachers, community classrooms, collaboration in action, classroom activities, etc. etc.